Restricting Access to EC2 Instances Based on Tags

 ) to any of the instances.
 If you want to be able to isolate your resources without any limitations, choose a multi-account strategy instead.

-For details about IAM policies for EC2 go to the official AWS Documentation or our Complete IAM Reference.
+For details about IAM policies for EC2 go to the official AWS Documentation.